-Before we delve too much into the details about what Dropsuite’s tool does and why DPOs should take notice, let’s take a moment to recap what GDPR is and how the role of the data protection officer is crucial for compliance successful.
+Before we delve too much into the details about what Dropsuite’s tool does and why DPOs should take notice, let’s take a moment to recap what GDPR is and how the role of the data protection officer is crucial for successful business compliance.

 GDPR: A Recap